BrumYODO: Birmingham Dying Well Community Interest Company

 BrumYODO will not discriminate on the grounds of gender, race, colour, ethnic or national origin, sexuality, disability, religious or political belief, marital status or age.

-The management of the organisation will be undetaken by an elected management committee.
+The management of the organisation will be undertaken by a voluntary non-executive management board.

-The management committee will be elected by and from the members of the Collaborative.
+The management board will be interviewed and elected by other the members of the board.
 This will be reviewed annually at the Annual General Meeting (AGM).

-The Committee will consist of six members, and be composed of four officers and two committee members.
+The Board will consist of six members, and be composed of three officers and three committee members.
 Up to two additional members may be co-opted onto the committee at the discretion of the committee.

-The committee will meet as necessary but not less than three times a year.
+The Board will meet as necessary but not less than three times a year.

 Should subcommittees be required for specific tasks these will be appointed as required.